JPK64/rki-mirror/README.md

 directly.

-The `config` directory has to be in the current working directory of the web server in order for the configuration files to be used.
+The `config` directory has to be in the current working directory of the web server in order for the configuration files to be found by the web server.

 ### Development